 Discover the world.

-Environmental Science students focus on the “real science” behind environmental problems and issues in Eastland’s Environmental Science lab and 75-acre Wetland Nature Preserve at New Albany High School.
+Environment and Natural Resources students focus on the “real science” behind environmental problems and issues in Eastland’s Environmental Science lab and 75-acre Wetland Nature Preserve at New Albany High School.
 Students also have the opportunity to enroll in geological studies or a year-long research project involving a topic of the student’s choosing.

 Students interested in this program should have a strong science foundation.